 Items of property, plant and equipment are measured at cost or deemed cost less accumulated depreciation and accumulated impairment losses (see accounting policy 3(h)).
 Cost includes expenditure that is directly attributable to the acquisition of the asset.
-When parts of an item of property, plant and equipment have different useful lives, those components are accounted for as separate items of property, plant and equipment annually.
+When parts of an item of property, plant and equipment have different useful lives, those components are accounted for as separate items of property, plant and equipment and reviewed for impairment annually.